-While summer and its many activities are coming to a close, there are other activities, like riding ATVs, that provide excitement and fun year-round.
-As is the case in most other activities, having the right precautions in place and a solid basic knowledge of the sport is worth it to make the time spent outdoors even better.
+While summer and its many activities are coming to a close, there are other types of activities, like riding ATVs, that provide excitement and fun year-round.
+As is the case in most other activities, having the right precautions in place, such as ATV insurance, and a solid basic knowledge of the sport is worth it to make the time spent outdoors even better.

 ATVs are operated much like motorcycles, but the vehicles are slower and have more than two wheels, contributing to a higher level of safety and stability.
 The four-wheeled ATVs are usually called quads, four-wheelers, or ATVs, and the three-wheeled versions are often called three-wheelers.

 ATVs are primarily used recreationally.
-Many individuals and families use them for driving over rough, uneven terrain.
-These vehicles can provide hours of fun exploring new places, getting through normally impassable areas, and spending time with family and friends.
+Many individuals and families choose to use them for driving over rough, uneven terrain when they are available.
+These vehicles can provide hours of fun exploring new places, getting through normally impassable areas, and spending personal time with family and friends.

 Still other individuals have found even more practical uses for an ATV, including: